rezkmike-study/kubeflow-project/README.md

 - Docker installed and configured on your machine.
 - Access to a Kubernetes cluster (e.g., Minikube, EKS, GKE).
 - Python 3.8 or higher.
+- pip and virtualenv (optional, but recommended for package management)

 ### Installation